ammonsalter-del/thedisruptor-sim/FAQ.md

 2. Try a different browser
 3. If on mobile, try landscape orientation or switch to desktop

+### I would like to add a feature for my course
+This is a free educational resource, created by a small team (a single person!).
+The developer would welcome suggestions for improvement and additions in future editions.
+However, they do not have the time or resources to respond to more specific needs.

 ### I found a bug
-Please report it on the [Issues](../../issues) page using the bug report template.
+The software is large and complex and as such te debug process was extensive and long.
+Of course, like any software, there are many remaining bugs.
+If you see something that is off, please report it on the [Issues](../../issues) page using the bug report template.
 Include what you expected to happen, what actually happened, your browser and operating system, and steps to reproduce the issue.
+We will try to tackle as many as we can in the next round of development.
+Please do not expect perfection, as even commercial simulations developed by large terms can be quite buggy.
+This simulation should be seen as an educational prototype rather than a finished commercial product.

 ## Research Use